vesislavdimitrov/inventory-service/README.md

 - **Docker Installation:** Ensure that Docker is installed on your system.

-- **Create a 'db' folder:** In the root of your project, create a folder named 'db'.
+- **Create a 'password' file:** Navigate to the folder named 'db' in the root of the project.
 Inside this folder, add a file named 'password.txt'.

   - **password.txt content:** The 'password.txt' file should contain just one line, which will serve as the password for your database.